 - 1. Converged service concepts6: digital television Service Providers will introduce service offerings across several delivery platforms.
-Current examples, indicating this trend, are: - Broadcasters delivering popular linear programming over the DTTB platform (or Cable/Satellite/IPTV) and having "catch-up" or "high light" streams available on the mobile platform; - b.
-Service providers offering "telly any/everywhere" concepts enabling viewers to watch their favourite programmes anytime and anywhere they like.
+Current examples, indicating this trend, are: - a.
+Broadcasters delivering popular linear programming over the DTTB platform (or Cable/Satellite/IPTV) and having "catch-up" or "high light" streams available on the mobile platform; - b.
+Service providers offering "telly any/everywhere" concepts enabling viewers to watch their favorite programs any time and any where they like.
 Most notably telecom operators are exploring these possibilities; - 2.
 Receiver and network developments: improved receiver technology will make digital television streams available on an ever growing number of devices, due to: - a.
-Integrated chip-set: several receivers (e.g. UMTS, T-DMB, DVB-H and DVB-T) are integrated onto one chipset/receiver, limiting the risk of standard/technology lock-in; - b.
-Miniaturization: receivers are miniaturized onto smaller devices like USB/PCMCIA sticks and cards, increasing the number and type of 'screens' television content will be accessible; - 3.
-Regulation and licensing: regulators follow more and more the international spectrum management trend of technology neutrality; enabling licence holders to offer a wider range of services (see also section 2.1 of these guidelines).
+Integrated chip-set: several receivers (e.g. UMTS, T-DMB, DVB-H and DVB-T) are integrated onto one chipset/receiver, limiting the risk of standard/technology lock-in; - Miniaturization: receivers are miniaturized onto smaller devices like USB/PCMCIA sticks and cards, increasing the number and type of 'screens' television content will be accessible; - 3.
+Regulation and licensing: Regulators follow more and more the international spectrum management trend of technology neutrality; enabling license holders to offer a wider range of services (see also section 2.1 of these guidelines).